pilsy/chrono-forge/docs/StatefulWorkflow.md

 - **Enhances Data Integrity and Consistency**: With its robust synchronization mechanisms and intelligent relationship management, `StatefulWorkflow` ensures that data remains consistent and accurate across all levels of the workflow hierarchy.
 - **Facilitates Integration with External APIs**: The `loadData` functionality allows workflows to seamlessly interact with external services, keeping the workflow state aligned with real-world data and ensuring a more reactive and responsive system.
 - **Ensures Security and Efficiency**: Through effective API token management and propagation, `StatefulWorkflow` ensures secure and efficient access to external resources without compromising on performance or security.
+- **Enables Type-Safe Business Logic**: The typed action system provides compile-time checking and improved developer experience when implementing business operations.
+- **Provides Predictable State Updates**: The Redux-inspired state management approach ensures predictable, traceable state transitions throughout the workflow lifecycle.

 `StatefulWorkflow` is designed to address the complexities of managing stateful, hierarchical workflows in distributed systems.
 By combining automatic state management, dynamic data loading, flexible subscription-based synchronization, and intelligent relationship handling, it offers a comprehensive solution for building robust and scalable workflows.
-This powerful class abstracts away the complexities associated with state propagation, API integration, and entity management, allowing developers to focus on delivering business value while leveraging Temporal.io’s workflow orchestration capabilities.
+This powerful class abstracts away the complexities associated with state propagation, API integration, and entity management, allowing developers to focus on delivering business value while leveraging Temporal.io's workflow orchestration capabilities.

 ---